Tigard pulls away in second half to top Pacers

-In its second possession, Tigard moved 61 yards in seven plays, capping off the drive with a 5-yard touchdown run by Gilbert, giving the Tigers a 7-0 lead with 11 minutes and 52 seconds left to play in the second quarter.
+On its second possession, Tigard moved 61 yards in seven plays, capping off the drive with a 5-yard touchdown run by Gilbert that gave the Tigers a 7-0 lead with 11 minutes and 52 seconds left to play in the second quarter.

-Neither team was able to score in the remainder of the period, with both squads' defenses stepping up, keeping the score at 7-7 going into halftime.
+Neither team was able to score in the remainder of the period, with both squads' defenses stepping up to keep the score at 7-7 going into halftime.

 "We got our focus a little more, changed a couple of things, and finished it off," Gilbert said.

-In Tigard's next possession, a 17-yard run by senior Josh Burns set the table for Carter to score on a 15-yard run, upping the margin to 21-7 with 4:52 remaining in the third quarter.
+On Tigard's next possession, a 17-yard run by senior Josh Burns set the table for Carter to score on a 15-yard run, extending the margin to 21-7 with 4:52 remaining in the third quarter.

-The Tigers stuck again quickly the next time they had the ball.
-Carter and Lenzy teamed up for a 27-yard touchdown on a play-action pass, making the score 28-7 with 4.5 seconds left in the third quarter.
+The Tigers stuck again quickly the next time they had the ball, with Carter and Lenzy teaming up for a 27-yard touchdown on a play-action pass that boosted their lead to 28-7 with 4.5 seconds left in the third quarter.

-The Tigers, continuing their second-half scoring spree, then got a 12-yard touchdown run by Gilbert, upping the lead to 35-7 with 10:09 left to play in the contest.
+The Tigers, continuing their second-half scoring spree, then got a 12-yard touchdown run by Gilbert to make it 35-7 with 10:09 left to play in the contest.

-Lakeridge, still fighting, came back with a 65-yard scoring drive, which ended with a 15-yard touchdown pass from Justice to Glumbik, who was falling backwards when he made a scooping catch at the goal line, cutting the Tigard lead to 35-14 with 7:29 left in the game.
+Lakeridge, still fighting, came back with a 65-yard scoring drive, which ended with a 15-yard touchdown pass from Justice to Glumbik, who made a scooping catch while falling backward at the goal line, a score that cut the Tigard lead to 35-14 with 7:29 left in the game.